 - make learning enjoyable using games, books and the Internet (please monitor the internet carefully though)

-- home learning is done at the end of the day but the best way to keep your child’s energy at a high level is to provide a healthy breakfast at the start of the day, lunch and an evening meal trying to give them at least 5 portions of fruit and vegetables each day
+- homework is done at the end of the day but the best way to keep your child’s energy at a high level is to provide a healthy breakfast at the start of the day, lunch and an evening meal trying to give them at least 5 portions of fruit and vegetables each day

 What do you do if there is a problem?